({{search.Data.length}} results)

 The Amundstorp burial field comprises a well-preserved stone ship, stone circles and various other stone constructs.
 Thegraves are probably from the migration period in the older Iron Age (400-500 AD).
 It is a lovely natural site with a view of the lake from the western slope of the Billingen plateau.

-Sweden's oldest book is in Skara
+Sweden's oldest book is located in Skara

 The magnificent Cathedral

-The oldest burial artefact in Scandinavia is the lovely Adalvard chalice.
-The property of Bishop Adalvard(†1064), the chalice was found in the 1700s and before its significance was grasped, served as the executioner's communion vessel.
-A copy can be studied in the cathedral.
+The oldest grave artifact in Scandinavia is the beautiful Adalvard Cup.
+It belonged to Bishop Adalvard (†1064) and was found in the 18th century.
+Before its significance was understood, it was used as the executioner's communion cup.
+A copy can be seen in the cathedral.

 The Varnhem Monastery flourished in the Middle Ages